-Swing the squeegee aside in lifted position to allow passage through narrow clearances.
-This can be done by foot or by hand by swinging the squeegee to the left in the area of the deflector bail / roller bumper until the locking pin (Fig. 6/3) catches.
-In order to release locking of the squeegee, actuate the hand lever (Fig. 5/3) of the squeegee lift mechanism (lowering).
+Swing aside the squeegee in lifted-out condition to allow passage through narrow clearances.
+This can be done by foot or by hand by swinging the squeegee to the left in the area of the deflector bail / deflector roller until the locking pin (Fig. 6/3) catches.
+In order to release locking of the squeegee, actuate the hand lever (Fig. 5/3) of the squeegee lift-out (lowering).